Addiction vs. Compulsion – A Comparative Analysis

 An estimated 2.3% of the U.S. population, or 1 in 40 people, will develop OCD, and that 1.2% of people have OCD in any 12-month period.
 However, the true prevalence of OCD is likely higher, as social stigma and imperfect assessment tools cause OCD and many other mental illnesses to be under-reported.

-- OCD usually starts around 19 years old.
-(Molecular Psychiatry, 2008)
+- Usually, OCD begins around 19 years old.
+(Molecular Psychiatry, 2008) More boys than girls have OCD before they’re 10.

 How does OCD start?